toyoshim/iona-us/docs/README_en.md

 You can enable rapid-fire mode per each physical button.
 You can choose the speed from 30/20/15/12/10/8.5.
 This can not be synchronized with the video sync signal as JVS does not bring it, but as it's synchronized with the JVS bus polling, it's virtually synchronized with each frame update.

 ### Persistent Configurations
 You can store and restore at most 10 configuration sets of button layout, rapid-fire settings, and it's speed.
 When IONA boots, the last configurations are automatically restored.
+All settings except for analog layout and options that are introduced at Ver 1.40 are per-player settings.
+Analog layout and options are common settings, but tied with the P1 settings and stored/recalled as a part of P1 settings together.

 ### Firmware Updates
 For bug fixes, or to improve compatibility, firmware updates are available.
 You don't need any special equiment to burn firmwares, but all you have to do is to connect IONA to PC over USB, then visit the support site by Google Chrome.